Hikin337/github-pages-with-jekyll/index.md

       <dd>Learn about cryptocurrency and earn a little for your trouble.
 Coinbase also serves as an online wallet for cryptocurrency which I think is probably a good idea to have right now.</dd>
    <dl>
     <dt><a href="https://brilliant.org/courses/#popular">Brilliant Courses</a></dt>
-      <dd>Excel in mathematics and sciences - that's their slogan, they're a bit like Khan Academy and they're free so that's great.<dd>
+      <dd>Excel in mathematics and sciences - that's their slogan, they're a bit like Khan Academy and they're free so that's great.<dd></details>